fiftydinar/gidro-os/README.md

 - Integrate Davinci Resolve container into just & yafti
 - Integrate & separate image into triple-buffer & VRR variants
 - Integrate "Quick Close in Overview" extension in an image as a rpm
-- Find replacement for non-fuctioning OpenWeather extension for Fedora 39/Gnome 45, which comes around 17th October
+- Find replacement for non-functioning OpenWeather extension for Fedora 39/Gnome 45, which comes around 17th October
 - Switch from nokmods build to main again when Fedora 39 gets building, as they will be the same, except nokmods will be removed